DOD-101/backlight_control_rs/README.md

 And backlight_control_rs has all the simplicity of backlight_control, without any of the troubles.

-As for other options they either fall into the same category as light in having too much, or needing X-server to work.
+As for other options, they either fall into the same category as light in having too much, or needing X-server to work.

 ## Usage